-Using these features, this paper presents an aggressive and specialized generational garbage collector that uses a copying collector for young objects and a reference counting collector for old objects~\cite{urc,intrc}.
-This design allows us to achieve the following properties: \begin{itemize} \item \textbf{Bounded Collector Pauses:} The collector only requires the application to pause for a (small) bounded period that is proportional to the size of the nursery. \item \textbf{Starvation Freedom:} The collector can never be outrun by the application allocation rate and will always satisfy allocation requests (until true exhaustion). \item \textbf{Fixed Work Per Allocation:} The work done by the allocator and GC for each allocation is constant -- regardless of the lifetime or application behavior. \item \textbf{Application Code Independence:} The application code does not pay any cost, \eg read/write barriers, remembered sets, \etc, for the GC implementation. \item \textbf{Constant Memory Overhead:} The reserve memory required by the allocator/collector is bounded by a (small) constant overhead. \end{itemize}
+Specifically, this work takes a well known GC design, a copying collector for young objects and a reference counting collector for old objects~\cite{urc,intrc}, and simplifies the implementation using the novel aspects of the \bosque programming language to construct a specialized garbage collector with the following novel properties: \begin{itemize} \item \textbf{Bounded Collector Pauses:} The collector only requires the application to pause for a (small) bounded period that is proportional to the size of the nursery. \item \textbf{Starvation Freedom:} The collector can never be outrun by the application allocation rate and will always satisfy allocation requests (until true exhaustion). \item \textbf{Fixed Work Per Allocation:} The work done by the allocator and GC for each allocation is constant -- regardless of object lifetimes or application behavior. \item \textbf{Application Code Independence:} The application code does not pay any cost, \eg read/write barriers, remembered sets, \etc, for the GC implementation. \item \textbf{Constant Memory Overhead:} The reserve memory required by the allocator/collector is bounded by a (small) constant overhead. \end{itemize}